 Another destination that is particularly picturesque during the fall is the Hudson Valley.
 Admire the colorful foliage while hiking and biking along the area’s many trails.
 There are plenty of farms for apple and pumpkin picking.
 If you plan on staying the weekend, check out the all-inclusive, family-friendly Rocking Horse Ranch in Highland.

 If your family can’t get enough football, why not head to West Point for an Army game?
 Visitors are welcome to take a scheduled tour of the United States Military Academy and visit the West Point Museum.
 The pregame pageantry can't be rivaled.

 Fall Day Trips to Pennsylvania for Long Island Families

 The state of Pennsylvania makes for a perfect fall weekend getaway.
 Great Wolf Lodge in the Pocono Mountains, with its giant water park and other indoor attractions, is hugely popular with families.
 For a change of pace, visit the quaint, historic town of Jim Thorpe.
 Situated in Pennsylvania’s Lehigh Gorge, it offers a walkable downtown filled with shops and restaurants, Lehigh Gorge Scenic Railway train rides, and the annual Fall Foliage Festival.
 And, of course, Philadelphia is brimming with fall festivals and other events for families.
 Visit the Philadelphia Zoo, take in a show at the Free Library of Philadelphia, and stop by one of the city’s many family-friendly museums.

-A version of this post was published in 2015.
-It was updated in September 2018.
+A version of this post was originally published in 2015.